 Strong employee reactions to restructuring can be normal at midsized organizations.
-According to the ADP Research Institute® 2015 Midsized Business Owners report, 76 percent of owners "express some degree of concern" about engagement, and some 25 percent have "high levels" of concern.
-So if restructuring is necessary to reach your overarching goals, you may need to first evaluate engagement and strategize to ensure restructuring doesn't negatively impact your workforce.
+If restructuring is necessary to reach your overarching goals, you may need to first evaluate engagement and strategize to ensure restructuring doesn't negatively impact your workforce.

-Employees at midsized organizations could be especially sensitive to changes, according to the Harvard Business Review.
-According to their research, that could be because change is a norm at very small organizations, and its effects aren't felt to the same magnitude at bigger organizations.
+Employees at midsized organizations could be especially sensitive to changes.
 Midsized organizations are in a unique position when it comes to restructuring and talent acquisition, where they're established enough that change can come as a surprise and still small enough that a new hire or shifting of roles could be felt by the entire organization.

 Here's how to prepare for employee reactions to restructuring: